VigneshKannanV/AWS_Training/flask_app/README.md

 ![Screenshot (48)](https://user-images.githubusercontent.com/60065716/115729976-81f13f00-a3a3-11eb-9c4c-a74dba228759.png)

-A connection was made to the instance and all the requirements(python3, awscli) necessary to deploy the flask application were installed.
+A connection was made to the instance using it's public DNS via the Ubuntu app installed on the local machine.

 ![Screenshot (38)](https://user-images.githubusercontent.com/60065716/115725645-aa773a00-a39f-11eb-88c5-81d36dabddd2.png)

+All the following requirements are installed to deploy and run the flask application

+* AWS CLI V2
+  The AWS CLI V2 is installed so that it can read all the credentials from a config file to avoid hard codind credentials in the code.
+  The following commands are used to install it. curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip" unzip awscliv2.zip sudo ./aws/install

 ![Screenshot (40)](https://user-images.githubusercontent.com/60065716/115727091-ec54b000-a3a0-11eb-9eee-1e4a7690aa86.png)